derekstavis/resume/README.md

 DBA Tecnologia is a company focused in traffic analysis and paid parking systems.
 Here I work on a lot of challenging projects, which I enumerate a few below:

 #### Company-wide:
 I helped in growing company's infrastructure by making changes on hardware and software stack, deploying Git versioning system using Gitlab, creating the documenting habit by using a Wiki system.
 I also deployed virtualization technologies for fast-paced machine creation and destruction.

 #### Traffic System:
-Developed a Node.js web-based system to organize data acquisition spots, schedule equipment installations and input collected data.
-Collected data input spawns asynchronous workers (written in C for performance reasons) which generate various reports, whose are then served through REST APIs to both desktop and web clients for human analysis and correction.
+Designed and developed a Node.js web-based system to organize data acquisition spots, schedule equipment installations and input collected data.
+As a massive car-by-car data, asynchronous workers written in C for performance reasons generate various reports, whose are then served through REST APIs to both desktop and web clients for human analysis and correction.

-Developed a desktop application for callibrating, installing and collecting the data, which integrates with cloud APIs to send data on the fly, without need to return to office.
-For vehicle classification I also developed a desktop application which allow users to classify vehicles based on images, making the classification process faster and also less error-prone.
+Designed and developed a JavaScript desktop application based on Electron for callibrating, installing and acquiring electronic vehicle counter data, doing serial communication and cloud APIs integration to send data on the fly, without need to return to office.
+For vehicle classification I also developed a desktop application which allow users to classify vehicles based on images, making the classification process faster.

-Both tools and culture introduced via the developed applications helped making the field process less error-prone, raising reports quality and lowering the delivery time, allowing the company to do more work, more efficiently.
+I feel that the code written added great value, contributing to make field process less error-prone, raising reports quality and lowering the delivery time.
+This allowed the company to do more work more efficiently.

 #### Parking System:
-Helped find market requirements and design the system architecture, which integrates lots of clients: Parkingmeter, parking fiscal equipments, citizen mobile application and website.
+Helped find market requirements and design the system architecture, which integrates lots of clients: Parking meter, parking fiscal apps, voice response unit, citizen mobile application and website.

-Designed and developed from the ground-up the whole embedded system running on the parkingmenter, from the ARM processor used, the operating system architecture (deployment, update) and tweaks (memory allocator, libc), device driver development, application and user interface developmet.
+I also designed and developed from the ground-up the whole embedded system running on the parking meter, from the ARM processor used, the operating system architecture (deployment, update) and tweaks (memory allocator, libc), device driver development, application and user interface development.
 I also contributed to mechanical design ideas and problem solving.

+For allowing users to pay for parking using a phone call I also designed and developed an Interactive Voice Response Unit based on Asterisk, crafted in full asynchronous JavaScript running on Node.js.

+#### Languages, Tools and Skills

+* Linux
+* Git
+* Ruby
+  - Sinatra
+  - Rails
+  - PostgreSQL
+  - pg_search
+* Python
+  - setuptools
+  - Twisted
+  - treq
+  - MongoDB
+  - Kivy
+* NodeJS
+  - express
+  - mongojs
+  - electron
+  - asterisk
+* Front-end
+  - Angular
+  - Grunt
+  - React
+  - Webpack
+  - LESS
+  - SCSS
+  - SVG
+* Android
+  - Jackson
+  - Volley
+* Designer Stuff
+  - Adobe Illustrator and Photoshop
+  - Inkscape
+  - GIMP

 ### Embedded Software Engineer @ Ahgora Sistemas
 > January 2012 - June 2012 (6 months)